 Blackpool Victoria Hospital is a local hospital for people who live in Blackpool, Fylde and Wyre.
 Victoria Hospital has many different departments for people of all ages and to treat lots of different illnesses and conditions.

 If you are under the age of 16 (or 25 if you have additional needs or attend a special school) then you will be seen in the child health unit.

-We have different areas that you might go to; follow the links below to find more information about each area.
+We have different areas that you might go to; follow the links to the right to find more information about each area.

 - Adolescent unit